dittonetwork/ditto-runner-node/README.md

 This repository contains the backend services for the Ditto Network, including the Simulator and the Indexer.
 It uses Docker and Docker Compose to orchestrate the services, making setup and development straightforward.

+# Operator Incentives & Rules

+During the Alpha phase, operators will be rewarded based on their performance in simulations.
+Points are distributed retrospectively and will become visible after the Alpha phase concludes.

+- Reward Mechanism:
+A public leaderboard available at https://app.dittonetwork.io/operators tracks the percentage of successful simulations per operator.
+Each day at 00:00 UTC, we take a snapshot of the leaderboard.
+The top-5 operators by success rate receive a fixed reward in points.

+- Fairness & Validity:
+Only valid simulations are counted (no duplicates, no broken reports).

+- Stake Equivalence:
+Rewards are designed to simulate staking value and add additional incentives exclusively for node operators.

 ## Architecture

 The project consists of two main services, orchestrated by `docker-compose.yml`: